Stochastic homogenization of dynamical discrete optimal transport: Preliminaries

 Here are two examples of stationary random graphs satisfying Assumption \ref{ass: graph}:

-\begin{example} A simple example is the random conductance model: The deterministic graph $(\cXo,\cEo)=(\Z^n,n.n.)$ is given by the lattice $\Z^n$ with nearest neighbor interaction.
-The random weights $(\sigma_\omega\colon n.n.\to[\lambda,\Lambda])_{\omega\in\Omega}$ are the reciprocals of the \emph{conductances}.
-If the weights are stationary, e.g. if they are i.i.d., Assumption \ref{ass: graph} is satisfied.
-Random walks in random weighted graphs have been considered in e.g. \cite{biskup,andres2013invariance}. \end{example} \begin{example} The Poisson Point Process does not satisfy (3).
-By contrast the following point process satisfies Assumption \ref{ass: graph}: Define $\cXo:= \{z+\xi_\omega(z)\,:\,z\in \Z^n\}$, where $(\xi(z))_{z\in \Z^n}$ are i.i.d. bounded random shifts.
-Define the edges through the dual Voronoi tesselation: Two vertices $z+\xi_\omega(z)$, $z'+\xi_\omega(z')$ are connected if and only if their Voronoi cells $A_\omega(z)$, $A_\omega(z')$ are nearest neighbors in the sense that $\Hm^{n-1}(\partial A_\omega(z) \cap \partial A_\omega(z'))>0$.
-The resulting graph satisfies Assumption \ref{ass: graph}. \end{example}
+\begin{example} A simple example is the \emph{random conductance model} (see Figure \ref{fig:random}A): The deterministic graph $(\cXo,\cEo)=(\Z^n,n.n.)$ is given by the lattice $\Z^n$ with nearest neighbor interaction.
+The random weights $(\sigma_\omega\colon n.n.\to[\lambda,\Lambda])_{\omega\in\Omega}$ are the reciprocals of the random conductances.
+If the weights are stationary, e.g. if they are i.i.d., Assumption \ref{ass: cell} is satisfied.
+Random walks in random weighted graphs have been considered in e.g. \cite{biskup,andres2013invariance}. \end{example}